True History of the Kelly Gang (July 2020) Cert 18, 126 mins. Now available on digital download, DVD, Blu-ray & VOD via this link.

 The film boasts some haunting images in the visual motif of a cross-dressing horseman galloping through the outback – the dresses representing both a traditional form of Irish defiance and an affront to Ned’s (George Mackay) macho image; and several dramatically staged scenes, such as a tense stand-off in a hotel room.

 Here, young Ned (Orlando Schwerdt) apprenticed for money by his mother, Ellen (Essie Davis) to the reckless bushranger Harry Power (Russell Crowe), is ordered to shoot off the penis of an unscrupulous police officer (Charlie Hunnan) caught two-timing Ellen.
-There is also a heart-breaking scene, when Ellen’s pride and prejudice dash Ned’s chance of a top education: a gift of the wealthy family of a boy Ned saved from drowning.
+There is also a heart-breaking scene, when Ellen’s pride and prejudice dash Ned’s chance of a top education: a gift of the wealthy family of a boy Ned saves from drowning.

 In the latter scene, the wealthy mother makes a personal visit to the Kelly’s’ cabin on their rundown farm to express her gratitude.
 Ellen despatches the woman with a frightening sneer, and a defiant warning that no English woman is going to take her child away from her.
 The audience might be reminded of the 20th century revelations that Australian white authorities separated aboriginal children from their parents to be reconditioned in special orphanages.